Origho-precious/Origho-precious/README.md

 # Hi there 👋,
-I'm a Software Developer, I build interactive Web Apps with beautiful User Interfaces, and I have an eye for design.
-When I'm not coding/learning new things, You'd either see me watching football(Soccer), reading online, watching a movie or playing video games.
+I'm a Software Engineer, I love to build interactive Applications with beautiful User Interfaces, and build APIs to be consumed by client side of applications.
+When I'm not coding or learning new things, You'd either see me watching football(Soccer), reading online, watching a movie, pestering my friends or playing video games.

 ## SKILLS
 I build on the web with these: